-The Medical Board of Australia's requirements for certification, as per the Registration standard - Australian and New Zealand graduates, are summarised below [will be revised in line with revised parameters].
+The Medical Board of Australia's requirements for certification, as per the Registration standard - Australian and New Zealand graduates, are summarised below [to be revised].

 The Medical Board of Australia has further clarified these requirements as:

 Term supervisors are expected to indicate whether interns have satisfactorily 'passed' each term, but the Medical Board will consider the totality of advice in deciding whether to grant general registration.
 An intern who has performed marginally or unsatisfactorily in a specified term but who has demonstrated 'significant' progress with evidence of remediation may be deemed to have met the standard expected for general registration by the end of the year.